foam-framework/foam/tutorial/1-concepts.md

 The Model (ie. the M) in a FOAM application is a collection of FOAM models.
 For example, the data model for an email client might consist of several models: `EMail`, `Attachment`, `Contact`, and maybe `Thread` and `Label`.

 Most views in FOAM deal either with a single object, or with a collection of objects.
-Collections of data all implement the DAO interface.
+Collections of data all implement the DAO interface (see below).

 ### DAO - Data Access Objects

-Data Access Object, or DAO, is FOAM's term for a collection of objects, all of the same model.
+Data Access Object, or DAO, is a generic interface for a collection of objects, all of the same model.
 There are many implementations of this common interface, including:

 - In-memory (lightning fast, with automatic indexing and query optimization)
 - `LocalStorage` and `chrome.storage.*`